jfmendez11/instafight-webdev-p1/README.md

 # Instafight (Presenté el examen con la sección 1, pero soy de la sección 2)

-Instafight is a web application, where 2 Instagram users are submited by the user, and they compete to see which one has more likes in their last 10 photos.
+Instafight is a web application, where 2 Instagram users are submited by the user, and they compete to see which one has more likes in their last photos.

 # SetUp

-To edit InstaFigth code on your local machine follow these steps:
+To edit InstaFight code on your local machine follow these steps:

 * Make sure you have npm installed.
 * Install `nodemon` -- `npm install -g nodemon`